-- Diarrhea is responsible for the loss of hundreds of millions of school days every year; handwashing with soap can reduce diarrheal disease by nearly half. - The handwashing habits you teach in school will last a lifetime. - You can easily include handwashing with soap in many lessons. - Making handwashing stations is a good activity for school children and can influence their families.
+- Diarrhea is responsible for the loss of hundreds of millions of school days every year; handwashing with soap can reduce diarrheal disease by nearly half. - The handwashing habits you teach in school will last a lifetime. - You can easily include handwashing with soap in many lessons. - Access to soap and a handwashing station is essential for every school.